Expungement Michigan 2020

 - Other similar laws that provide deferral or dismissal of a misdemeanor or felony

 Convictions of certain offenses will disqualify you from being granted an expungement.
-Those include:
+In addition to all federal convictions, those include:

 - A felony for which the maximum punishment is life imprisonment or an attempt of such a felony (this includes Criminal Sexual Conduct in the First Degree and other crimes)